jho012299/practice_website/README.md

-Website created to practice using HTML, CSS, and Javascript together.
+Simple website created to practice using HTML, CSS, and Javascript together.
+Includes concepts such as CSS grid, flexbox, and DOM manipulation.